mikaelparks/test/README.md

-This is just a test repository, leaning the ropes :)
+This is just a test repository, leaning the ropes hey edit this today !